 \subsection{Semi-Supervised Semantic Segmentation}

 The success of SSL can be easily expanded to semantic segmentation with the principles of consistency regularization and pseudo-labeling.
-PS-MT \cite{ps-mt} establishes consistency between two teacher models and a student model and employs a challenging combination of input data, feature and network perturbations to greatly improve the generalization.
+PS-MT \cite{ps-mt} establishes consistency between two teacher models and a student model and employs a challenging combination of input data, features and network perturbations to greatly improve generalization.
+CPS \cite{cps} imposes consistency on two segmentation networks perturbed with different initializations through cross pseudo supervision.
 Instead of introducing an extra network, CCVC \cite{ccvc} relies on a two-branch co-training network to extract features from irrelevant views and enforces consistent predictions through cross-supervision.
-UniMatch \cite{unimatch} proposes a simple yet effective consistency framework that divides image and feature perturbations into two independent streams to expand the perturbation space.
-It further presents a dual-stream strong perturbation to fully explore the pre-defined image-level augmentations.
-However, due to the density and complexity of semantic segmentation tasks, the generated pseudo labels inevitably contain a large amount of noise, severely limiting the effect of semi-supervised training.
-A prevalent scheme is to filter out unreliable pseudo labels by setting confidence \cite{pcr} or entropy thresholds \cite{u2pl}.
-Besides, some recent studies \cite{eln,ecn,gct} propose to use an additional error detection network to refine the generated pseudo labels.
-Nevertheless, most segmentation datasets \cite{pascal,cityscapes} suffer from a problem of long-tailed class distribution, characterized by extreme pixel-wise class imbalance in training samples.
-Consequently, deep models trained on such data tend to produce reliable pseudo labels biased to majority classes, further exacerbating the class-bias problem.
-To address this issue, \cite{dars} leverages prior knowledge of the dataset and proposes to align the class distribution of pseudo labels with the true distribution through class-wise thresholding and random sampling. \cite{ael} designs a series of adaptive data augmentations, such as adaptive CutMix and Copy-Paste, along with a balanced sampling strategy, to enhance the supervision for under-performing categories.
-And \cite{usrn} presents to cluster balanced subclass distributions to train a class-unbiased segmentation model.
+UniMatch \cite{unimatch} proposes a consistency framework that divides image and feature perturbations into two independent streams to expand the perturbation space.
+It further presents a dual-stream strong perturbation to fully explore the predefined image-level augmentations.
+However, due to the density and complexity of semantic segmentation tasks, the generated pseudo-labels inevitably contain a large amount of noise, severely limiting the semi-supervised training.
+A prevalent scheme is to filter out unreliable pseudo-labels by setting the confidence \cite{pcr} or entropy threshold \cite{u2pl}.
+In addition, some recent studies \cite{eln,ecn,gct} have proposed using an additional error detection network to refine the generated pseudo-labels.
+Nevertheless, most segmentation datasets \cite{pascal,cityscapes,coco} suffer from a problem of long-tailed class distribution, characterized by extreme pixel-wise class imbalance in training samples.
+Consequently, deep models trained on such data tend to produce reliable pseudo-labels biased to majority classes, further exacerbating the class-bias problem.
+To address this issue, \cite{dars} leverages prior knowledge of the dataset and proposes aligning the class distribution of pseudo-labels with the true distribution through class-wise thresholding and random sampling. \cite{ael} designed a series of adaptive data augmentations, such as adaptive CutMix and Copy-Paste, along with a balanced sampling strategy, to enhance the supervision for underperforming categories. \cite{usrn} presents cluster balanced subclass distributions to train a class-unbiased segmentation model.